 - Earned, owned and paid media need to live in a single plan.
 The days of separate programs across paid, earned and owned are over.
 They have to work hand in hand as part of a tightly targeted media plan designed to reach the people that matter.

 - Marketing budgets need to be fluid.
 Having fixed monthly earned, owned and paid media budgets makes no sense.
 Budgets need to be fluid so that money can flow between the different media types depending on the programs.

 - Data silos need to be dismantled.
 While this is a none trivial undertaking, applying data analytics across the PESO spectrum is the only way to both plan and measure the impact of our programs.

 While the concept of reaching influencers and ‘joining the conversation’ was coined over ten years ago, our experience and interactions with clients tells us that the tide is finally turning.
-Over the past three months we have received more truly integrated briefs combining earned, owned, social and paid than ever before.
+Over the few years, we have received more truly integrated briefs combining earned, owned, social and paid than ever before.
 Both on the agency and client sides, we have a lot to learn to optimize the execution, but it’s a step change for the way we all need to think.